theastroscout/geom.cpp/readme.md

 ```

 ## Clip
-Function takes a Shape and a Mask defined by four points representing a rectangular box.
-It clips the Shape according to the mask, ensuring that the Shape stays within the boundaries of the Mask.
-The function returns new Shape.
+Clip takes Shape and Mask defined by four points representing a rectangular box, and clips Shape according to the mask, ensuring that Shape stays within the boundaries of the mask.
+Returns new Shape.

 ```cpp